HumanSignal/label-studio/docs/source/blog/Improve-Audio-Transcriptions-with-Label-Studio.md

 ## What's next
 By automatically transcribing a radio interview and then manually correcting the transcript using Label Studio, you can perform reliable research and trustworthy analysis on audio recordings.
 By combining existing automated transcription services like Amazon Transcribe with subject matter experts using Label Studio, you can quickly discover patterns and search for important information in transcribed recordings.

+Beyond just this example, fixing transcripts with Label Studio lets you build a robust and reliable machine learning pipeline.
+AWS Machine Learning provides an example of [analyzing contact center calls using Amazon Transcribe and Amazon Comprehend](https://aws.amazon.com/blogs/machine-learning/analyzing-contact-center-calls-part-1-use-amazon-transcribe-and-amazon-comprehend-to-analyze-customer-sentiment/), and with Label Studio as part of that pipeline, you could have higher quality and more reliable results from the Amazon Comprehend service.